adsabs/montysolr/README.md

 Configuration
 =============

+You need to review/update configuration.
 The web application loads its config from local modules and from remote urls (if configured to do so).
 The most important config files are:

   * ./src/js/discovery.config.js